stom66/tts-map-kit/data/README.md

-# tts-map-kit/scripts
+# tts-map-kit/data

-This directory contains the scripts used by the Map Kit assets.
+This directory contains the various scripts used by the Map Kit assets.
 Each asset has a directory named after itself, containing the following files:

 * assetname.lua
 * assetname.xml
+* assetname.json
 * version

 They may optionally contain the following files as well:

 * assetname.min.lua

-The asset files themselves may be found in the /assets folder.

 ## Updater.lua